-Net change for the removal of pension contributions and the addition of IAS 19 Employee Benefits pension related expenditure and income.

-- o For services this represents the removal of the employer's pension contributions made by the Council as allowed by statute and the replacement with current service costs and past service costs. - For Financing and investment income and expenditure the net interest on the defined benefit liability is charged to the CIES.
+Net Change in Pension Adjustments - this column is the net change for the removal of pension contributions and the addition of IAS 19 Employee Benefits pension related expenditure and income.
+For services this represents the removal of the employer's pension contributions made by the Council as allowed by statute and the replacement with current service costs and past service costs.
+For Financing and investment income and expenditure - the net interest on the defined benefit liability is charged to the CIES.